bingqiao/angular-universal-amplify/README.md

-# AngularUniversalAmplify
+# Angular Universal Amplify

 Angular Universal App deployed to AWS Lambda with Authentication against AWS Cognito via Amplify.

 This project is inspired by [How to secure Microservices on AWS with Cognito, API Gateway, and Lambda](https://www.freecodecamp.org/news/how-to-secure-microservices-on-aws-with-cognito-api-gateway-and-lambda-4bfaa7a6583c/) which has a react frontend and Lambda function deployed via Claudia.js.

 This is only the frontend app.
-Please refer to the aformentioned article on how to implement the backend API that can be consumed by this project.
+Please refer to the aforementioned article on how to implement the backend API that can be consumed by this project.

 ## Setup